 SimpleActivityLogger is not a snooping program.
 It is not intended to hide, or spy on a user, or to be in any way covert.
 If you’re looking for a program to secretly spy on users then look elsewhere.

 It’s also not especially secure; events are logged to a plain text file in the public application data folder, which means the file can be read (and edited) by any user.

-The reason for this is that it was designed for use in a single user environment, where the user simply wants to log the supported events as an aide-mémoire for computer usage, say for filling in timesheets or recording billable time.
+The reason for this is that it was designed for use in a single user environment, where the user simply wants to log the supported events as an aide-mémoire for computer usage.

 Logging is achieved using a Windows Service called ‘SimpleActivityLogger’.
 If you stop or disable this service, then logging will be disabled.